Real Cider and Perry

 Branch Cider Pub of the Year 2025.
 The Fox & Pine, Greaves Street, Oldham, has been judged as the Branch Cider Pub of the Year 2025.
 The real ciders are sold on gravity from the cellar situated behind bar area and often includes ciders from regional producers, as well as ciders from the more traditional cider producing areas of Herefordshire, Somerset and Devon.
 The presentation of the award took place on Tuesday 22nd April at 7.30pm.The runner up Branch Cider Pub of the Year was Our Gracies, Rochdale.
 The presentation of the award took place on Saturday 19th April at 3pm.

-The most recent pub selling real cider is Our Gracie's in Rochdale town centre, which in the last fifteen months, has increased its cider range from one to six, and now sells up to eight real ciders from a 'cider fridge' with a range of ciders and perry from around the country.
-As part of the branch's 50th anniversary celebrations, Our Gracies is to host a tutored cider tasting event on Tuesday October 21st at 2pm.
-The date coinincides with National Apple Day and a range of ciders and perry will be offered along with some cheese and/or pork pies.
-Tickets for the event, priced at £12, will be on sale at Our Gracies from July 1st onwards.
+The most recent town centre pub selling real cider is Our Gracie's in Rochdale town centre, which in the last eighteen months, has increased its cider range from one to six, and now sells up to eight real ciders from a 'cider fridge' with a range of ciders and perry from around the country.
+As part of the branch's 50th anniversary celebrations, Our Gracies hosted a tutored cider tasting event on Tuesday October 21st at 2pm.
+The date coinincided with National Apple Day and a range of six ciders and two perries were offered along with some nibbles, cheese and sandwiches.
+Tickets for the event, were priced at £12..
+Of the eight ciders and perry tasted at the event, it was the two perries from Ty Gwyn (Herefordshire) and Barkers (Worcestershire) that were chosed by 70% of those in attendance, as the two favourite drinks of the afternoon.

-Full details of all branch pubs selling real cider can be found on the CAMRA 'What Pub' website, selecting 'Rochdale, Oldham and Bury' and filtering the results of your search by ticking the 'real cider available' filter box.
-There are currently 12 pubs selling real cider and perry in Rochdale, Oldham and Bury.
+Full details of all branch pubs selling real cider can be found on the CAMRA website National CAMRA , then under the 'Welcome to CAMRA' heading, selecting 'Rochdale, Oldham & Bury', then below the 'Welcome to Rochdale, Oldham & Bury' heading look for the sub headings 'Popular Towns' or 'Pubs & Clubs'.
+Select an individual town or 'Pubs & Clubs' if you want to 'view all' pubs and clubs within the whole of the Branch area.
+Then on the left hand side of the page scroll down and select under 'Serves' Real Cider.
+There are currently 13 pubs selling real cider and perry in Rochdale, Oldham and Bury.
 A summary of the pubs in the branch area selling real cider and/or perry, showing the range of ciders and/or perry that each pub has on sale, is shown below.
-The information is correct as at the beginning of June 2025
+The information is correct as at the beginning of December 2025

 Go and visit one or more of the cider pubs mentioned and discover what you have been missing all these years.
 You will be pleasantly surprised.